 Have any metal in the part of your body being imaged, such as a hip replacement

-Have had a recent nuclear medicine scan, contrast-enhanced CT scan, or an X-ray test with dye, such as a barium enema, barium swallow, or esophagram
+Have had a recent nuclear medicine scan, CT scan with oral contrast, or an X-ray test with oral contrast, such as a barium enema, barium swallow, or upper GI

 Have a severely curved spine, have had spinal surgery, have a history of spinal or hip fractures, or can’t lie on your back

 Wear clothing without metal closures, such as zippers or metal buttons.